russmatney/ralphie/readme.md

 command.
 It then exposes all of its commands both on the command line and via [rofi](https://github.com/davatorium/rofi).

-My current setup includes firing ralphie commands from i3, and mapping `ralphie rofi` to `super+x`.
-I hope to treat it like `M-x` in Emacs.
+My current setup includes firing ralphie commands from awesomeWM, and mapping `ralphie rofi` to `super+x`, which is a sort of OS-level `M-x` emacs-y metaphor.

 I like to think of `ralphie` as a clojure version of the use-case [Alfred](https://www.alfredapp.com/) filled on OSX.